KavyaVee00/CS-5004-Theory/README.md

 Now the robot will update what's inside the box accordingly to, for example, what name or size you want it to be.
 Note the "this." pointer again.
 It's telling the program to stick the new name value into the name box.
 Or telling the program to stick the new model value into the model box.
 It directs where each value should correctly be.

 Now the blueprint is ready!
-This is the code in it's entirety:
+This is the code in it's entirety which we can use for the next part.

 ```c
 // Define the Robot class